programmerirfan/Coding-Files/README.md

 # Coding-Files
-all those codes are shown in my learning phase
+All the codes shown here were created during my learning phase.